-Important: Before running the postupgrade migration scripts, ensure that the JOB\QUEUE\PROCESSES parameter is set to 0, as described in "Setting JOB\QUEUE\PROCESSES To Zero" on page 18.
-After both scripts have completed, set JOB\QUEUE\PROCESSES to 10, as described in "Restoring JOB\QUEUE\PROCESSES" on page 24.
+Important: Before running the postupgrade migration scripts, ensure that the JOB\QUEUE\PROCESSES parameter is set to 0, as described in "Setting JOB\QUEUE\PROCESSES To Zero" on page 22.
+After the completion of running these scripts, set JOB\QUEUE\PROCESSES to the original value, as described in "Restoring JOB\QUEUE\PROCESSES" on page 28.